Q&A

 Public liaison

 If you have any queries relating to SEGRO Logistics Park Radlett you should contact SEGRO directly via the enquiry form.
-We have a dedicated public liaison officer who will endeavour to respond to your query within 72 hours.
+We have a dedicated public liaison officer who will endeavour to respond to your query in a timely manner.

 We are adopting a community first approach, which means that we want our neighbours to be aware of what we are doing before we start doing it.
 We will be communicating directly with immediate neighbours about specific works that are close to their property or may be disruptive to their daily lives.

-We anticipate that this website will be a key source of information for local people, and we are committed to keeping it up to date throughout the delivery of the project.
+This website is a key source of information for local people, and we are committed to keeping it up to date throughout the delivery of the project.

 The creation of a development such as SEGRO Logistics Park Radlett is a significant and complex undertaking, and while we will take every practical step to minimise disruption we understand that our neighbours may still have some concerns.